quintel/scenario-tools/README.md

 # ETM scenario tools

-This repository contains a Python tool to create and update ETM scenarios and export scenario outcomes using an [API](https://www.energytransitionmodel.com/api).
+This repository contains a Python tool to create and update scenarios in the [Energy Transition Model](https://pro.energytransitionmodel.com/) (ETM) and export scenario outcomes using an [API](https://www.energytransitionmodel.com/api).
 The tool can be operated by altering CSV input files.
 No coding experience is required.

 ### Getting started